How Legal Marketers Can Measure Account-Based Marketing Success

 4. Measure aggregate account-level engagement

 Combine the minutes for all of the activities into an account-level view.
-Remember that this may not be a simple sum, for example, more senior contacts should carry more weight.
+Remember that this may not be a simple sum; for example, more senior contacts should carry more weight.
 From there, track the aggregate engagement over time to view trends.

-Takeaway
+Key Takeaway

 Are you just beginning your ABM journey?
-Join us for a complimentary webinar, Account-Based Marketing for Law Firms to learn how law firms are successfully deploying ABM strategies.
+Join us for a complimentary webinar, Account-Based Marketing for Law Firms, to learn how law firms are successfully deploying ABM strategies.

-Contact us to get started on your Technology Strength Scorecard and energize your business development process.
+Contact us to get started and let us help you energize your digital marketing and business development efforts.

 Contact Us